memento-ai/Memento/packages/memento-db/README.md

 # @memento-ai/memento-db
 ## Description
 The `@memento-ai/memento-db` package provides a TypeScript interface for interacting with a PostgreSQL database to store and retrieve "mementos" - pieces of information that are part of a conversational history.
-It includes functionality for adding different types of mementos (conversations, fragments, documents, summaries, resolutions, and synopses), searching for similar mementos, and retrieving conversation history.
+It includes functionality for adding different types of mementos (conversations, fragments, documents, summaries, resolutions, synopses, and conversation exchanges), searching for similar mementos, and retrieving conversation history.

 ## Key Features
 - Add conversation mementos (user and assistant messages)
 - Add fragment mementos (excerpts from documents)
 - Add documents and their summaries
 - Add conversation exchange mementos (user-assistant message pairs)
 - Add resolution mementos
 - Add synopsis mementos
 - Link conversation exchange mementos to synopsis mementos
 - Retrieve the conversation history